Chart Color Schemes

 The level of general health in Endeavour Hills is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

 Endeavour Hills shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 49% (~12,257 people) have private health cover, lower than Greater Melbourne's 56.7% and the national average of 55.7%.
+The prevalence of common health conditions is low across both younger and older age groups.
+Approximately 49% (~12,257 people) have private health cover, compared to Greater Melbourne's 56.7%.

-Asthma and arthritis are the most prevalent medical conditions, affecting 7.1 and 7.0% of residents respectively.
-About 71.3% report being completely free from medical ailments, slightly lower than Greater Melbourne's 72.6%.
+Nationally, the average is 55.7%.
+Asthma and arthritis are the most common medical conditions, affecting 7.1 and 7.0% of residents respectively.
+About 71.3% declare themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
 The under-65 population has better-than-average health outcomes.
-The area has a higher proportion of seniors aged 65 and over at 21.3% (5,300 people), compared to Greater Melbourne's 15.1%.
+The area has 21.5% (5,349 people) of residents aged 65 and over, higher than Greater Melbourne's 15.1%.
 Health outcomes among seniors are above average, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health